GrumpyCarrot/Android_Support_v4_Lib_ANE/README.md

 3 files available :

--> AndroidSupportv4Lib_23_1.ane
+- AndroidSupportv4Lib_23_1.ane
 Adds the entire android-support-v4.jar.
 Adds near 4 Mb to your uncompressed App.

--> AndroidSupportv4Lib_23_1_slimApp.ane
+- AndroidSupportv4Lib_23_1_slimAppContent.ane
-Adds only the "app" folder of android-support-v4.jar.
+Adds only the "app" and "content" folder of android-support-v4.jar.
 Adds near 1 Mb to your uncompressed App.

--> AndroidSupportv4Lib_23_1_slim_notification.ane
+- AndroidSupportv4Lib_23_1_slim_notification.ane
 Adds only the Notifications related classes of android-support-v4.jar.
 Adds near 0.3 Mb to your uncompressed App.
+(Used only when you only need to show local notifications)

 -----------------